Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Construction of the KP wave function and characterization of the KP divisor on .

 In this Section we complete the proof of Theorem \ref{theo:exist}: using Theorem \ref{theo:sign_face} we prove that there is exactly one divisor point in each finite oval.
-The first proof of this statement was obtained in \cite{AG5} using a different set of indexes.
-The use of the edge signatures considerably simplifies the previous proof.
 In the following $\Omega$ denotes both the face in the network and the corresponding oval of the curve $\Gamma$.

 Let $\nu_{\Omega}$ be the number of divisor points in $\Omega$ associated to the white vertices bounding $\Omega$.
 By definition $\nu_{\Omega}$ is equal to the number of pairs of half--edges at white vertices bounding $\Omega$ where the half--edge wave function has the same sign.
 When the face $\Omega$ intersects the boundary of the disk, the total number of divisor points in $\Omega$ is the sum of $\nu_{\Omega}$ and of the number the Sato divisor points in $\Omega\cap \Gamma_0$.